-The Group's financial liabilities at fair value amount to CHF 168 thousand per 31 March 2019 (financial liabilities of CHF 241 thousand per 31 March 2018), all classified under level 2.
+The Group's financial assets at fair value amount to CHF 320 thousand per 31 March 2020 (financial liabilities of CHF 168 thousand per 31 March 2019), all classified under Level 2.

 During the two last reporting periods, there were no transfers between Level 1 and Level 2 fair value measurements, and no transfers into and out of Level 3 fair value measurements.